 Then empty out the cold brewed coffee and rinse the pot.

-We would recommend that coffeemaker and coffee pot cleaning are done once a month.
+We would recommend that a coffeemaker cleaning and a coffee pot cleaning be done once a month.
 This will help ensure the consistency in taste of your coffee.

 Some Coffee Facts

 - National Coffee Day is on September 29th.

 - International Coffee Day is on October 1st.

 - See the following link for done interesting uses for Used Coffee Grounds: https://www.farmersalmanac.com/10-smart-uses-for-used-coffee-grounds-21372